-I lost track of the movie.
+I’ve lost track of the movie.
 I didn’t understand anything at all.
 Nonetheless, I kept the film rolling.
-I have put my attention to my pending work load more, though.
+I’ve put my attention to my pending work load more, though.

 One dialogue.
 One powerful line.

 The leading lady’s brief speech made me recall the day my life was changed.
-It was the day my world was broken and crushed into millions of minute pieces.
-It was the day I became an empty shell.
+It was the day my world was broken and crushed into millions of pieces; I became an empty shell.
 It was the day I died along with my husband, Ian O’Neil Morales.

 Everything that happened on the 4th of March 2015 came back to me in a flash.
 It was as if I was still in the hospital.
 The head nurse was comforting me, the medical practitioners and nurses were on their toes, and I could hear a panicky voice on the speaker saying: code blue, code blue: all available doctors please proceed to ICU Room No 5.

 And then a deafening silence followed.
-It was the most horrifying sound that I have ever heard in my entire life.
+It was the most horrifying sound I’ve ever heard in my entire life.

 Alas!
 I experienced death again.
 And again, and again.